ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

   }
   ```

-- A bug that resulted in invalid table lookups due to not distinguishing between `int`, `float`, and `decimal` zero has been fixed.
+- Fixed a bug that resulted in invalid table lookups due to not distinguishing between `int`, `float`, and `decimal` zero.

   ```ballerina
   import ballerina/io;